cjmartin/launchcalendar.org/_posts/2025-04-29-falcon-9-starlink-12-10.md

     video_id: A0sKkcvjmYs
 images: []
 ---
-SpaceX launched the Starlink Group 12-10 mission on April 29, 2025, at 02:34 UTC from Launch Complex 39A at Kennedy Space Center, Florida.
-The mission delivered 23 Starlink satellites—a mix of v2 Mini and 13 with Direct-to-Cell capability—into a 43-degree inclined low Earth orbit.
-Falcon 9 booster B1094, on its maiden flight, landed successfully on the droneship 'A Shortfall of Gravitas.'
-This marked SpaceX’s 50th Falcon 9 launch of the year and included rapid back-to-back Starlink missions, contributing to a record-setting period.
+On April 29, 2025 at 02:34 UTC, SpaceX launched the Starlink Group 12-10 mission from LC-39A at Kennedy Space Center.
+The Falcon 9 booster B1094, on its maiden flight, delivered a mix of v2 Mini and 13 Direct-to-Cell Starlink satellites into a 559 km, 43-degree orbit.
+The booster landed on the droneship 'A Shortfall of Gravitas.'
+This flight marked SpaceX's 50th Falcon 9 mission of the year and celebrated its 250th dedicated Starlink launch, contributing to a record-setting launch cadence.